-If you accept that the traditional in-person classroom is the gold standard of sales skills training, then it follows that virtual training will only ever be a pale imitation of that.
+If you accept that the traditional in-person classroom is the gold standard of sales skills training, then it follows that virtual sales training will only ever be a pale imitation of that.
 Under this assumption, will virtual training be more efficient than scheduled events?
 Sure.
 More flexible and scalable?
 Yep.
 But as good or better at creating behavior change?
 Not a chance.

 Or could it be?